Aandri99/ArduinoWifi/README.md

 ## Description

 Arduino library for controlling Red Pitaya boards via SCPI server.
+The library communicates over any Arduino [`Stream`](https://www.arduino.cc/reference/en/language/functions/communication/stream/), so it works with transports such as `EthernetClient`, `WiFiClient`, or serial interfaces.

 You can get acquainted with Red Pitaya products [here](https://redpitaya.com).
 Information about SCPI server is located [here](https://redpitaya.readthedocs.io/en/latest/appsFeatures/remoteControl/scpi.html).

 # Dependencies
  * [Red pitaya boards](https://redpitaya.com/stemlab-125-14/).
+ * An Arduino `Stream` implementation (e.g. Ethernet, WiFi, or Serial) for communication with the SCPI server.

 # Contributing